wdxtub/WDXpeak/Project/wkk/thesis-proposal.md

 The PIM is the foundation of PKM, where individuals are able to create their own knowledge database for immediate or future use in this process.The required skills / competences in PIM are retrieving, evaluating and organising, which are the skills playing significant roles in capture / locate knowledge.

+So we must answer one of the most important question about PIM, that is, how to arrange the information.
+The idea of Knowledge Graph is one of the options to be the rules for information management.
+However, nowadays most techniques used on knowledge graph focus on information retrieval but not the information management, they focus on identifying identities from the web and find connections between them.
+They treat this problem in a large scale and make it impossible to apply it on personal information management.
+This paper presents a method to build a simplified knowledge graph to finish the information management task such as text classification and information recommendation.

 Nowadays the most famous product close to PIM is 'Evernote', a note application that can be used in almost every platform.
 But it can only meet the needs of getting/retrieving information, when it comes to understand and connect the information, it becomes useless.

 So we need a tool to help us understand what our notes are and find connection between our notes as well as the other information in the Internet.